Sorry, this program is not available for local students.

 This is a hands-on program where you will explore design solutions, taking into consideration aesthetics, technology, ergonomics, usability, stress analysis, sustainability and materials engineering, marketing and lean manufacturing.

-You will develop freehand and computer-aided drawing and illustration and develop your skills in everything from 3D ideas generation to prototypes that demonstrate and test furniture.
+You will develop freehand and computer-aided drawings and illustrations and develop your skills in everything from 3D ideas generation to prototypes that demonstrate and test furniture.

 International student visa holders can only study full-time.